postmates/PMJSON/README.md

 The `JSON` type has static methods `map()` and `flatMap()` for working with arrays (since PMJSON does not define its own array type).
 The benefit of using these methods over using the equivalent `SequenceType` methods is the PMJSON static methods produce better errors.

 There are also helpers for converting to/from Foundation objects. `JSON` offers an initializer `init(ns: AnyObject) throws` that converts from any JSON-compatible object to a `JSON`. `JSON` and `JSONObject` both offer the property `.ns`, which returns a Foundation object equivalent to the `JSON`, and `.nsNoNull` which does the same but omits any `null` values instead of using `NSNull`.

+### Codable support

+The `JSON` type conforms to `Codable`, so it can be encoded to a `Swift.Encoder` and decoded from a `Swift.Decoder`.
+This has been tested against the standard library-provided `JSONEncoder` and `JSONDecoder`.
+Due to limitations in the decoding protocol, decoding a `JSON` must attempt to decode multiple different types of values, so it's possible that a poorly-written `Swift.Decoder` may produce surprising results when decoding a `JSON`.

+Encoding to a `JSON.Encoder` and decoding from a `JSON.Decoder` is optimized to avoid unnecessary work.

+### `Swift.Encoder` and `Swift.Decoder`

+This library provides an implementation of `Swift.Encoder` called `JSON.Encoder`.
+This can encode any `Encodable` to a `JSON`, a `String`, or a `Data`.
+It's used similarly to `Swift.JSONEncoder` (except at this time it doesn't have options to control encoding of specific types).

+This library provides an implementation of `Swift.Decoder` called `JSON.Decoder`.
+This can decode any `Decodable` from a `JSON`, a `String`, or a `Data`.
+It's used similar to `Swift.JSONDecoder` (except at this time it doesn't have options to control decoding of specific types).

 ### Performance